-To support this work, Third Sector Intelligence, funded by the Bill & Melinda Gates Foundation, is donating a landscape analysis of early childhood services and programs in the state.
+To support this work, Third Sector Intelligence, funded by the Bill & Melinda Gates state.
 This analysis is currently in development and will include a high-level map of existing data systems and documentation of common identifiers to inform the development of an ECIDS.